 Symbols is a powerful feature in Sketch that allows you to reuse elements easily across Artboards and Pages.

-As you create a Symbol, you can automatically send a Symbol’s master to the Symbols Page.
+As you create a Symbol, you can automatically send the Symbol Artboard, or master to a separate page.
 When you make a change to a Symbol’s master, the changes are applied to all Artboards and Pages in your document.
 In addition, each instance of a Symbol can be customized with overrides.
 In the video below, we’ve created a quick tutorial on how you can use Symbols to save time and improve your workflow.

-Not only that, Symbol instances can be individually resized, and you can apply smart resizing rules to layers inside the Symbol to determine how they should behave when resizing.
+Not only that, Symbol instances can be individually resized, and you can apply resizing constraints to layers inside the Symbol to determine how they should behave when resizing.